nodeloophole/nodeloophole.github.io/content.md

 Transparency with the whole team

 * Don't shield the team from the numbers
+* Keep everyone abreast of the latest information
+* No hidden agendas, side-conversations, or masked motives
 * Not all devs need to be "behind a wall"

 ---
 ##### Project management helps efficiency